cesc1989/backend-handbook/manuscript/02-dependencies/50-others/05-wkhtmltopdf.md

 #### Docs

-You can find a link to WKHTMLTOPDF docs [here](http://wkhtmltopdf.org/docs.html)
+See complete WKHTMLTOPDF docs [in the project page](http://wkhtmltopdf.org/docs.html)